catseye/Chrysoberyl/article/Retrocomputing.md

 *   wikipedia: [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500)

-The CPU was a Motorola 68000, but this could be upgraded to a 68020, etc (and needed to be if you wanted memory protection).
+Rundown: The CPU was a Motorola 68000, but this could be upgraded to a 68020, etc (and needed to be if you wanted memory protection).
 It had many custom chips with colourful names such as "Angus" and "Paula".